Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Magic Item Savant (Level 14)

+*14th-level artificer feature*

-At 14th level, your skill with magic items deepens more:
+Your skill with magic items deepens:

 - You can attune to up to five magic items at once.
 - You ignore all class, race, spell, and level requirements on attuning to or using a magic item.

 ### Artificer Specialist Feature (Level 15)

+*15th-level artificer feature*

-At 15th level, you gain a feature granted by your Artificer Specialist choice.
+You gain a feature granted by your Artificer Specialist choice.

 ### Ability Score Improvement (Level 16)

+*16th-level artificer feature*

 When you reach 16th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.